zmalone/chef-web-docs/source/controls-for-compliance/windows/create-a-basic-audit-control/3/_index.md

 ## 3. Apply the recipe to a Test Kitchen instance

-Now let's apply the audit control to a CentOS virtual machine.
+Now let's apply the audit control to a Windows Server virtual machine.
 First, modify your `audit` cookbook's <code class="file-path">.kitchen.yml</code> file to look like this.

 ```ruby
 # ~/chef-repo/cookbooks/audit/.kitchen.yml